-This Decision concerns the proposed modification of DR 21-03 (the "Application"), which modifies the existing Site Design Review permit for the Facility.3 The Decision approves a relocation to the RIPD zone of the majority of rail improvements originally approved in the PA-
+This Decision concerns a new conditional use permit (DR 24-11) (the "Application"), which modifies the existing Site Design Review permit for the Facility.
+The Decision approves the extentions of an approximately 1,250 foot track between the existing Portland and Western Railroad ("PWRR") line and the Facility.
+The proposed Branchline will cross property zoned PA-

-1 As referred to below, the "Facility" includes the relocated rail tracks within the Port of Columbia County parcel,
+&lt;sup>1 As referred to below, the "Facility" includes the relocated rail tracks within the Port of Columbia County parcel,

-2 The Project area is referred to herein as the "subject property," "site," "Project area" or "property."
+&lt;sup>2 The Project area is referred to herein as the "subject property," "site," "Project area" or "property."
 Where smaller portions of the site are referred to specifically, they may be noted as "Facility site" or "Branchline area," etc.

-3 The Decision uses the word "Applications" when referring to the DR 21-3 MOD and CU 23-11 collectively.
+&lt;sup>3 The Decision uses the word "Applications" when referring to the DR 21-3 MOD and CU 23-11 collectively.